Makuta11/MastersThesis/DataCollection/README.md

 # MastersThesis

-This branch contains the scripts that were written to generate the data collection dashboard which was responsible for ensuring that
+This folder contains all code related to data collection.
+This includes everything for hosting the DashPlotly data collection dashboard.